 Common Name: Fragrant Bedstraw

-Galium triflorum is a Perennial up to 0.60 metres tall.
+Galium triflorum is a perennial plant that can grow up to 0.60 metres tall.

 Moist woods near sea level, to moderate elevations in the mountains in Western N. America.